wechto/paper/README.md

 We prove the duality between the density function and Q function in CRL and use it to develop an effective primal-dual algorithm to solve density constrained reinforcement learning problems.

+:curly_loop: [Control Regularization for Reduced Variance Reinforcement Learning](http://proceedings.mlr.press/v97/cheng19a/cheng19a.pdf) :fire: :volcano:

+CORERL: we regularize the behavior of the deep policy to be similar to a policy prior, i.e., we regularize in function space.
+We show that functional reg. yields a bias-variance trade-off, and propose an adaptive tuning strategy to optimize this trade-off.